-As a bald man who also likes shaving that beard stubble from time to time, there’s a lot I can say about the Braun Series 9.
+As a bald man who also likes shaving that beard stubble from time to time, there’s a lot I can say about in this Braun series 9 review.

 Dubbing it ‘The pinnacle of Braun shavers’ will be fitting.
 An ‘Electric shaver Behemoth, ways ahead of its competition’ might work fine too.